 |Stocks||Bonds||Alternatives||Alt Fund of Funds||High Yield Bonds|

-Data from January 1997-December 2016.
+Data from January 1999-December 2018.
 Sources: Morningstar Direct and Hedge Fund Research (HFR).
-Equities represented by S&P 500.
+Stocks represented by MSCI World Index.
 Fixed Income represented by Barclays U.S. Aggregate Bond.
 Alternatives represented by HFRI Fund Weighted Composite Index.
 Alt Fund of Funds represented by HFRI Fund of Funds Composite Index.
 High Yield Bonds represented by Barclays U.S. High Yield Bond Index.
 Refer to the glossary for definitions of terms and indices.

 Lower (and Variable) Beta Than Equities

 While correlation is useful to illustrate the likelihood that two assets may move in the same direction at the same time, beta can help to gauge the magnitude of those movements.
 Beta is a measure of the sensitivity, or volatility, of one asset to the market as a whole.
 Alternatives have historically exhibited low beta to stocks and bonds and their returns have been less sensitive to market movement.

 A look at the beta of alternatives over time shows that, on average, alternatives beta was 0.35 to stocks for the period since 1999.

 Historically, the impact of this relatively low beta to stocks has been to smooth portfolio returns.
 In fact, alternatives have provided much of stocks’ upside with considerably less downside risk.

 Alternative investments have historically shown more resilience during major market corrections.

 Diversification does not assure a profit nor does it protect against loss of principal.